zarf-dev/proposals/0048-schema-update-process/README.md

 One option for storing removed fields on newer schemas is to use `.metadata.annotations` or a new field such as `Deprecated map[string]string`.
 Kubernetes takes the annotations approach.
 The downside of this approach is that annotations can easily get confusing and hard to read.
 When a list of objects such as `dataInjections` is removed, then Zarf needs to maintain a long string representation of YAML.

 The reason Kubernetes takes this approach is because their data must make lossless round trips.
 Their objects might be written as v1beta1, stored as v1alpha1, then upgraded back to v1beta1, and they cannot lose any data.
 There is no place to store the information on their v1alpha1 object besides annotations.
 Zarf is going to write all active API versions to the zarf.yaml file so there is no chance of data loss.

-### Custom YAML marshalers for Removed Fields

-Originally, [Removed Fields](#converting-removed-fields) proposed custom marshalers to track the private fields for backwards compatibility such as `dataInjections`.
-However, going through each case we see that custom YAML marshalers are not needed:
-- A v1alpha1 package is created after function signatures are changed to accept v1beta1 objects.
-  - This package is read as v1alpha1, then converted to v1beta1 for `packager.create()`, then written to the `zarf.yaml` in the package tar as v1alpha1.
-The package never needs to be written to disk as v1beta1.
-- A v1alpha1 package is created before v1beta1 is introduced.
-The package is deployed after function signatures are changed to accept v1beta1 objects.
-  - The package is read as v1alpha1, then converted to v1beta1 during deploy, then persisted to the cluster as v1alpha1.
-It is never represented on disk as v1beta1.
-- A v1beta1 package is created.
-  - The package is written as both v1alpha1 and v1beta1, but removed fields such as `dataInjections` cannot be set.